 (Pocket-lint) - Keyboards are a personal preference, and gaming keyboards are equally so.
 A good quality gaming keyboard can make all the difference when you're in the heat of battle.

 The best mechanical keyboards not only offer extra key travel, but also a choice of tactile response and actuation force that can be customised according to your needs and preferences.
 You might prefer a silent keyboard, but there's something to be said for loud and accurate Cherry MX Blue keys, too.

-Gaming keyboards are often built to last, with rigorous testing to ensure every key can handle the years of use and abuse they're going to be put through.
-Making the right purchase means you can be sure that even if you're an angry gamer, you're going to have a keyboard that lasts and continues to be accurate for years to come.
+Gaming keyboards are often built to last, with rigorous testing to ensure every key can handle the years of use they're going to be put through.
+Making the right purchase means you can be sure that you're going to have a keyboard that lasts and continues to be accurate for years to come - even if you're an angry gamer.

 These high-end gaming keyboards also include features that allow for the handling of multiple keypresses at once, recording custom macros and user-specific lighting profiles.
 These features make a big difference to how you work and play with your keyboard.

 We've put a range of keyboards to the test to hunt down the very best and help you decide which one is right for you.

 - NZXT Function MiniTKL

 - HyperX Origins 60

 - Ducky One 3 TKL